 Step 3: Configure health checks

-- In the Confirm step, check the configurations.
+- On the Confirm wizard page, check the configurations.
 You can click Modify to modify the configurations.

 - After you confirm the configurations, click Submit.

-You can check the created listener on the Listener tab.
+After you configure the listener, you can view the listener on the Listener tab.